plone/training/voltohandson/index.md

 ---
+html_meta:
-About: Learn how to quickly bootstrap and customize a Volto project
+  description: Learn how to quickly bootstrap and customize a Volto project
-Level: All levels
 ---

 (voltohandson-label)=

 # Volto Hands-On

+About
+: Learn how to quickly bootstrap and customize a Volto project

+Level
+: All levels

 This is the documentation for the "Volto Hands-On" training, which is intended as a half day training for people who already know the basics of ReactJS and Volto.